-Pro tip: Place the stand on a piece of strong cardboard to stop damage to carpet or floorboards.
+2. Think about placing the stand on a piece of strong cardboard to stop damage to carpet or floorboards.

 The most consistent piece of advice offered by all professional Christmas Tree decorators is to invest time preparing the tree if you really want it to sparkle.

 Take the time to straighten and spread the needles on each branch before inserting them in place in the trunk, and ensure all the joints are concealed.

 If you have an older artificial tree which is looking a little sparse in places, we love their idea of adding a few stems of real fir.
 This will help rejuvenate the tree and add a little of that fabulous evergreen fragrance at the same time.

-Lights, camera, action!
+lights, camera, action!

-And if you can’t resist a bit of twinkle, then Interior Design Info suggests adding 100 – 200 of these lights nestled right in around the trunk to give a slight sparkle effect.
+And if you can’t resist a bit of twinkle, then Interior Design Info suggests adding 100 – 200 of these lights nestled right in around the trunk to give a slight sparkle effect without going overboard.

 Is there such a thing as too many lights?